Gastd/serialcom/README.md

 -----

 A CMake code is provided in hopes of help the link process.
-To link this library against your project using the code below in your CMakeLists.txt file.
+To link this library against your project use the code below in your CMakeLists.txt file.

 ```bash
 include(ExternalProject)